 Pictured Recipe: Zucchini Noodles with Avocado Pesto & Shrimp

-Craving a burger but worried about heart health?
-Try topping it with avocado.
+The next time you're hankering for a burger, you may want to try topping it with avocado.
 Researchers found that people who ate half an avocado with their hamburger had less inflammation in their blood vessels compared to people who just ate the burger.
-Avocados also naturally contain cholesterol blockers that help fend off "bad" LDL cholesterol from being absorbed in your gut.
+Avocados also naturally contain cholesterol blockers that help prevent (bad) LDL cholesterol from being absorbed in your gut.

 Unsaturated fats help unlock powerful nutrients in leafy green salads.
 In an Ohio State University study, people who ate a salad with avocado greatly increased their carotenoid absorption compared to one without avocado.
 Similar benefits apply to salsa paired with avocado (ahem: guacamole!).
 So grab some chips and get dipping!